SuvadeepMukherjee/JavaScript-Output-based-Interview-Questions/1.let,const,var/Questions.md

 Variables with the `let` keyword (and `const`) are hoisted, but unlike `var`, don't get *initialized*.
 They are not accessible before the line we declare (initialize) them.
 This is called the "temporal dead zone".
 When we try to access the  variables before they are declared, JavaScript throws a `ReferenceError`.

-###### The JavaScript global execution context creates two things for you: the global object, and the "this" keyword.
+#### Q2:The JavaScript global execution context creates two things for you: the global object, and the "this" keyword.

 - A: true
 - B: false